jaghaimo/starpocalypse/README.md

 Factions that regulate their open markets will not allow you to trade on Black Market.
 As such, you will have to illegally dock at those stations (transponder off).
 On top of that, a fence fee equal half of the market tariff will be required to pay for any transactions.

+### Other changes

+On game load, all blueprint packages are given "no drop" tag.
+On recovery (salvage or post battle) all recoverable ships are made into story-recoverable (even own lost ships).